domogik/domogik/domogik/README.txt

 Install the database
 ====================

-* Edit settings.py and adapt DB parameters to your environment
+* Edit settings.py and :
+	* Adapt DB parameters to your environment
+	* Set TEMPLATE_DIRS to your path

 * Create initial tables for the framework python manage.py syncdb